 |1 Required risk capital with a confidence level of 99.5% on an aggregate annual loss basis|

 The reserve risk, i. e. the risk of under-reserving losses and the resulting strain on the underwriting result, is a high priority in our risk management.
-We attach the utmost importance to a conservative reserving level and therefore traditionally have a high confidence level (> 50%).
+We attach importance to maintaining a conservative reserving level.
 In order to counter the risk of under-reserving we calculate our loss reserves based on our own actuarial estimations and establish, where necessary, additional reserves supplementary to those posted by our cedants as well as the segment reserve for losses that have already occurred but have not yet been reported to us.
 Liability claims have a major influence on the segment reserve.
 The segment reserve is calculated on a differentiated basis according to risk categories and regions.
-The segment reserve established by the Hannover Re Group amounted to EUR 7,413.6 million in the year under review.
+The segment reserve established by the Hannover Re Group amounted to EUR 6,927.9 million in the year under review.

 In the case of asbestos- and pollution-related claims it is difficult to reliably estimate future loss payments.
 The adequacy of these reserves can be estimated using the so-called “survival ratio”.
 This ratio expresses how many years the reserves would cover if the average level of paid claims over the past three years were to continue.